**NOW IN STOCK**

 An illustrated guide to metal detecting and archaeological finds

-Possibly the most comprehensive finds identification book ever published.
+This beautiful book is possibly the most comprehensive finds identification book ever published.

 The Team at the British Museum and the Portable Antiquities Scheme have spent years collating, identifying and photographing finds from the Stone Age through to the 20th century, and for the first time, this book pulls together a selection of the most interesting items in one beautiful volume.
 Lavishly illustrated with thousands of photographs, this book not only helps to identify the artefacts but puts them in context and offers detailed information on each object.